Frequently Asked Questions

 How does ZKsync Gateway affect finality?

-Are ZKsync Gateway-settling chains still Layer 2s?
+Are ZKsync Gateway-connected chains still Layer 2s?

 How are deposits and withdrawals from Ethereum to chains on ZKsync Gateway handled?